lewinkoon/dotfiles/readme.md

 - **[Sxhkd](https://github.com/baskerville/sxhkd)** : simple X hotkey daemon
 - **[Zathura](https://github.com/pwmt/zathura)** : highly customizable and functional document viewer based on the girara user interface library
 - **[Zsh](https://www.zsh.org/)** : powerful shell that operates as both an interactive shell and as a scripting language interpreter

+### 📜 Scripts

+- **ntfy-test** : notification tester that resets dunst if necessary
+- **show-clip** : shows a notification with the current clipboard content
+- **show-time** : shows current date and time as a notification.
+Can be automated with crontab
+- **show-volume** : shows current volume level for the default sink through a progress bar
+- **torr-init** : toggles transmission daemon process and resumes torrent downloads
+- **wall-paper** : sets the desired background for a dual monitor